 More disturbingly, Roosevelt may have had cancer, which led to his death early in his fourth term as president.
 He also had chronic health conditions which would have been important for the public to know before electing him to a fourth term.
 Beginning in early 1944, the fact that Roosevelt had severely elevated blood pressure and congestive heart failure was also kept secret.

-If you want to run for President, your health — and more importantly, your mental health — is no longer a private concern, nor should it be.1 The American public has always had a right to know about their leader’s health status.
+If you want to run for President, your health — and more importantly, your mental health — is no longer a private concern, nor should it be. ((Neither should your financial or tax records be private, either, if you’re running for the highest public office in the country.))
+The American public has always had a right to know about their leader’s health status.
 Because if our leaders are unhealthy, they’re not likely to be able to focus as much on the nation’s business as needing to focus on their own health concerns and treatment.

 If you don’t want to have your mental health and physical health objectively assessed, don’t run for office.